 EVMS welcomes students with service animals and we encourage you to register your service animal with Student Disability Services prior to arriving on campus.
 The student-handler is entirely responsible for the service animal and may only take the animal in permitted public areas such as Brickell Library, lecture halls when the public is invited, and common spaces.
 Service animals are prohibited from entering non-public areas, private, restricted access areas and areas where there are health, environmental, or safety hazards including, but not limited to, certain laboratories, some operation facilities, some emergency facilities, and restricted access clinical settings.
 If a student-handler wishes to enter a non-public area with the service animal, the student must consult with the Student Disability Officer before bringing the service animal into the non-public areas.

 Student Disability Complaint Procedure

-Students who are currently receiving accommodations are urged to bring their concerns to the person responsible for the behavior or actions first, however if the issue is not resolved with the person addressed or if the student does not feel comfortable addressing the person(s) involved the student may submit an electronic Disability Compliant Form within 15 days of the incident.
+Students who are currently receiving accommodations are urged to bring their concerns to the person responsible for the behavior or actions first; however, if the issue is not resolved with the person addressed or if the student does not feel comfortable addressing the person(s) involved the student may submit an electronic Disability Complaint Form within 15 days of the incident.